Education Sector Testimonials

 • Of the original cohort 78% decided to proceed with the course after the initial introduction.
 The average attendance to each session was 72%.
 We considered this an impressive figure as two students were classified in the persistent non attendees category.

-• 85% of the cohort felt that they had a part to play in coaching others and were keen to encourage others to have the same priviledge of experiencing the programme.
+• 85% of the cohort felt that they had a part to play in coaching others and were keen to encourage others to have the same privilege of experiencing the programme.

 • Key comments from school staff included identifying increased engagement, attendance and happiness/enjoyment.